samelhusseini/remoteclassroom/README.md

 ## Running your own copy of tealsclassroom

-You can fork your own copy of tealsclassroom in three easy steps:
+You can fork your own copy of tealsclassroom in a few easy steps:

 Begin by forking this project in github